An Analysis of Ashok Leyland

 Ashok Leyland Ltd - Company Profile

 Ashok Leyland Ltd manufactures and sells commercial vehicles (CVs) in India and across the globe.
 Incorporated in 1948, it is the flagship company of the Hinduja Group.
 They primarily manufacture distribution trucks, light & small commercial vehicles, tractors, and goods carriers.
 The company offers city, intercity, school and college, staff, tourist, and airport shuttle buses.
-Their range of defense vehicles comprises logistics, high mobility, armored, light tactical, tracked, and simulator vehicles.
+Their range of defence vehicles comprises logistics, high mobility, armoured, light tactical, tracked, and simulator vehicles.
 Ashok Leyland also provides power solutions, including diesel generators, agriculture engines, industrial engines, and marine engines.